From scratch, with love

 Caramelized Onion

 A Jaju original.
-We slow roast sweet potatoes and toss them with caramelized onions and spices.
+We start with roasted sweet potatoes and toss them with caramelized onions and spices.
 Wrapped in dough, it creates a simple but delicious balance of sweet and savory.

 Made with tangy sauerkraut, and balanced with sauteed mushrooms, onions, and buttery potatoes, this is a Eastern European tradition.
 We recommend pairing with some sour cream!